-Purpose

-To delight customers through innovation and technology, achieve inclusive and sustainable growth and create a more sustainable world.
+Purpose To delight customers through innovation and technology, achieve inclusive and sustainable growth and create a more sustainable world.

-With a group revenue of US\$ 2.3 billion and 36 years of experience, Welspun World is one of the fastest growing global conglomerates.
-We are amongst the global leaders in the markets of United States, Saudi Arabia, Europe, and India.
+With a group revenue of US\$ 2.3 billion and 36 years of experience, Welspun Group is one of the fastest growing global conglomerates.
+With our new vision of Har Ghar Se Har Dil Tak Welspun, we are amongst the global leaders in the markets of United States, Saudi Arabia, Europe, and India.